 In 2017, the "Transformative Science" research prize has been offered for the first time by the Wuppertal Institute and the Zempelin Foundation in the Stifterverband (Donors' Association).
 Now the prize is awarded for the fifth time.

 The "Transformative Science" research prize focuses on all forms of research that spark and promote social impetus and thus involve civil society.
 Transdisciplinary research design plays a significant role in this.
 The research prize is endowed with 25,000 euros.
 The money is awarded to prize winners for their project ideas in the field of transformative science.
-This year, for the first time, the Wuppertal Institute has awarded the research prize, which is funded by the Zempelin Foundation in the Donors' Association for the Promotion of Humanities and Sciences in Germany (Stifterverband).
+The Wuppertal Institute awards the research prize, which is funded by the Zempelin Foundation in the Stifterverband (Donors' Association) for the Promotion of Humanities and Sciences in Germany (Stifterverband).
 The Wuppertal Institute sees it as recognition of its achievements in this field that the Donors' Association commissioned the Institute to coordinate the award of the Zempelin Foundation-sponsored prize for "Transformative Science".

 The research prize focused on individuals and research teams whose scientific work or individual projects have influenced processes of social change and whose outstanding transformative research can be expected to continue in the future.
 In 2021, the call focued on contributions in the field of transformative innovations.
 The central characteristic of transformative innovations is that they have a particularly high potential to advance the overall process of a major transformation to sustainability.
 They can take the form of innovative new technologies, processes, services, organisational structures and institutions, actor networks, political frameworks or even value systems of different actors.
 The prize money is to be used to create scope and resources for the implementation of project ideas in the field of transformative research.
 Researchers from universities and non-university research institutions are eligible to apply.
 An independent jury will select the winner or the winning team.